MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 (ii) We prohibit take of frog, turtle, and mollusk (see § 27.21 of this chapter).

-(g) *Bogue Chitto National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of duck, goose, coot, and woodcock on designated areas of the refuge subject to the following conditions:
+(g) *Bogue Chitto National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of duck, merganser, teal, light and dark goose, coot, gallinule, rail, snipe, dove, and woodcock on designated areas of the refuge subject to the following conditions:

+(i) Each person age 18 and older must possess and carry a valid, signed refuge user brochure while on the refuge.

-(i) We allow hunting from1/2 hour before legal sunrise until 12 p.m. (noon), including during the State special teal season, State youth waterfowl hunt, and special light goose conservation season.
+(ii) We only allow hunting of duck, merganser, teal, light and dark goose, and gallinule from1/2 hour before legal sunrise until 2 p.m. of the State seasons, including during the State teal season, State youth waterfowl season, State veterans season, and special light goose conservation season.

-(ii) You must remove blinds and decoys by 1 p.m. each day (see § 27.93 of this chapter).
+(iii) You must remove blinds and decoys by 2 p.m. each day (see § 27.93 of this chapter).

-(iii) We prohibit goose hunting for that part of the season that extends beyond the regular duck season.

 (iv) When hunting migratory game birds, you may only use dogs to locate, point, and retrieve game.

-(v) Each person age 18 and older while hunting or fishing must possess a valid Annual Public Use Permit (signed brochure).

-(vi) An adult age 18 or older must supervise youth hunters age 17 and younger during all hunts.
-Youth hunter age and hunter education requirements are governed by State regulations.
-One adult may supervise two youths during small game hunts and migratory bird hunts, but is only allowed to supervise one youth during big game hunts.
-Youths must remain within normal voice contact of the adult who is supervising them.
+(v) All youth hunters age 15 and younger must be supervised by an adult during all hunts.
+One adult may supervise up to two youths during upland game hunts and migratory bird hunts, but may supervise only one youth during big game hunts.
+The supervising adult must maintain visual and voice contact with the youth at all times.
 Adult guardians are responsible for ensuring that youth hunters do not violate refuge rules.

-(vii) We prohibit hunting or discharge of firearms (see § 27.42 of this chapter) within 150 feet (45.7 meters (m)) from the centerline of any public road, refuge road, designated or maintained trail, building, residence, designated camping area, or designated public facility, or from or across aboveground oil, gas, or electric facilities.
+(vi) We prohibit hunting or discharge of firearms (see § 27.42 of this chapter) within 500 feet (152 meters (m)) of any residence or oil and gas infrastructure, or within 200 feet (61 m) of any road, railroad, levee, water control structure, designated public use trail, building, designated camping area, designated parking area, or other designated public facility.

-(viii) For the purpose of hunting, we prohibit possession of slugs, buckshot, and rifle and pistol ammunition, except during the deer gun and primitive firearm seasons (see § 32.2(k)).
+(vii) For the purpose of hunting, we prohibit possession of slugs, buckshot, and rifle and pistol ammunition, except during the deer gun and primitive firearm seasons (see § 32.2(k)).

-(ix) You may use only reflective tacks as trail markers on the refuge.
+(viii) You may use only reflective tacks as trail markers on the refuge.

-(x) We allow the incidental take of feral hog during any open refuge hunting season with weapons approved for that season.
+(ix) We allow the incidental take of feral hog, raccoon, armadillo, opossum, and coyote with approved shot and weapons allowed during any open season on the refuge.

+(x) We only allow incidental take of nutria with approved shot and weapons during any open waterfowl season on the refuge.

-(2) *Upland game hunting.* We allow hunting of squirrel, rabbit, raccoon, and opossum on designated areas of the refuge subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of squirrel, rabbit, and quail, and the incidental take of nutria, coyote, raccoon, armadillo, and opossum, on designated areas of the refuge subject to the following conditions:

-(i) We allow the use of dogs for rabbit, squirrel, raccoon, and opossum hunting on specific dates listed in the refuge hunt brochure.
+(i) We allow the use of dogs for rabbit and squirrel hunting, and the incidental take of raccoon, on specific dates listed in the refuge hunt brochure.

-(ii) During any open deer firearm or primitive firearm season on the refuge, all hunters, except waterfowl hunters and nighttime raccoon and opossum hunters, must wear hunter orange, blaze pink, or other such color as governed by State regulations.
+(ii) During any open deer firearm or primitive firearm season on the refuge, all hunters, except waterfowl hunters, must wear hunter orange, blaze pink, or other such color as governed by State regulations.

-(iii) The conditions set forth at paragraphs (g)(1)(v) through (x) of this section apply, except you may use .22-caliber rifles or smaller, and the nontoxic shot in your possession while hunting must be size 4 or smaller (see § 32.2(k)).
+(iii) The conditions set forth at paragraphs (g)(1)(i) and (v) through (x) of this section apply.

+(iv) You may use .22-caliber rifles or smaller while hunting upland game and ammunition must be size 4 or smaller (see § 32.2(k)).

-(iv) We will close the refuge to hunting (except waterfowl) and camping when the Pearl River reaches 15.5 feet (4.65 meters) on the Pearl River Gauge at Pearl River, Louisiana.
+(v) We will close the refuge to hunting (except waterfowl) and camping when the Pearl River reaches 15.5 feet (4.72 meters) on the Pearl River Gauge at Pearl River, Louisiana.

-(v) During the dog season for squirrels and rabbits, all hunters, including archery hunters (while on the ground), except waterfowl hunters, must wear a cap or hat that is hunter-orange, blaze pink, or other such color as governed by State regulations.
+(vi) During the dog season for squirrels, rabbits, and incidental take of raccoon, all hunters, including archery hunters (while on the ground), except waterfowl hunters, must wear a cap or hat that is hunter-orange, blaze pink, or other such color as governed by State regulations.

+(vii) We prohibit upland game hunting on days corresponding with refuge deer gun and primitive firearm hunts.

+(viii) We only allow quail hunting until 2 p.m.

-(3) *Big game hunting.* We allow hunting of white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions:
+(3) *Big game hunting.* We allow hunting of white-tailed deer, turkey, and feral hog, and the incidental take of feral hog, on designated areas of the refuge subject to the following conditions:

-(i) The conditions set forth at paragraphs (g)(1)(v) through (x) and (g)(2)(ii) through (iv) of this section apply.
+(i) The conditions set forth at paragraphs (g)(1)(i) and (v) through (x), and (g)(2)(ii), (v), and (vi) of this section apply.

-(ii) Hunters may erect deer stands 48 hours before the deer archery season and must remove them from the refuge within 48 hours after this season closes (see § 27.93 of this chapter).
+(ii) Hunters may erect deer stands no earlier than 48 hours before the deer archery season opens and must remove them from the refuge within 48 hours after this season closes (see § 27.93 of this chapter).
 We allow only one deer stand per hunter on the refuge.
 Deer stands must have the owner's State license/sportsmen's identification number clearly printed on the stand.

 (iii) Deer hunters hunting from concealed blinds must display State Wildlife Management Area (WMA) hunter-orange or blaze-pink (as governed by State WMA regulations) above or around their blinds that is visible from 360 degrees.

 (iv) We hold a special dog hog hunt in February.
-During this hunt, the following conditions apply, in addition to other applicable conditions in paragraph (g)(3) of this section:
+During this hunt, the following conditions apply, in addition to the other conditions set forth in this paragraph (g)(3):

 (A) You must use trained hog-hunting dogs to aid in the take of hog.

 (B) We allow take of hog from1/2 hour before legal sunrise until1/2 hour after legal sunset.

-(C) You must possess only approved nontoxic shot, or pistol or rifle ammunition not larger than .22 caliber rim-fire to take the hog after it has been caught by dogs.
+(C) You must possess only approved nontoxic shot, or pistol or rifle ammunition not larger than .22 caliber rim-fire, to take the hog after it has been caught by dogs.

 (v) You must kill all hogs prior to removal from the refuge.

 (vi) We prohibit the use of deer and turkey gobbler decoys.

+(vii) We prohibit using shot larger than BB-lead, or T-steel, while hunting during turkey season.

+(viii) We describe the dates for turkey hunts and deer general gun hunts, youth hunts, and veterans hunts in the refuge user brochure.

 (4) *Sport fishing.* We allow only recreational fishing year-round on designated areas of the refuge subject to the following conditions: